-- Prospective Bidders shall submit answers to questions contained in the 1.
-STANDARD QUALIFICATION QUESTIONNAIRE FOR OFFERORS (SPO Form-021), hereinafter "Questionnaire" properly executed and notarized, setting forth a complete statement of the experience of such prospective Bidder and its organization in performing similar work and a statement of the equipment proposed to be used, together with adequate proof of the availability of such equipment.
+- 1. Prospective Bidders shall submit answers to questions contained in the STANDARD QUALIFICATION QUESTIONNAIRE FOR OFFERORS (SPO Form-021), hereinafter "Questionnaire" properly executed and notarized, setting forth a complete statement of the experience of such prospective Bidder and its organization in performing similar work and a statement of the equipment proposed to be used, together with adequate proof of the availability of such equipment.
 The Questionnaire shall be submitted to the location on or prior to the date and time set forth in the Notice to Bidders.
 The Questionnaire will be time stamped when received by DHHL.
 The time designated by the time stamping device in DHHL shall be official.
 If the Questionnaire is hand carried, then the bearer is responsible to ensure that the notice is time stamped by DHHL.
+Email and fax machine transmissions are not acceptable in whole or in part.
 If the information in the Questionnaire proves satisfactory, the Bidder's proposal will be received.
-All information contained in the answers to the Questionnaire shall be kept confidential.
+All information contained in the answers to the Ouestionnaire shall be kept confidential.
 The Questionnaire will be returned to the Bidder after it has served its purpose.
 Prior Questionnaires submitted for other Notice to Bidders are not acceptable. - 2.
-If upon review of the Questionnaire, or otherwise, the Bidder appears not fully qualified or able to perform the intended work, the HOPA shall, after affording the Bidder an opportunity to be heard and if still of the opinion that the Bidder is not fully qualified to perform the work, refuse to receive or to consider any bid offered by the prospective Bidder.
+If upon review of the Questionnaire, or otherwise, the Bidder appears not fully qualified or able to perform the intended work, the HOPA shall, after affording the Bidder an opportunity to be heard and if still of the opinion that the Bidder is not fully qualified to perform the work, refuse to receive or to consider any bid offered by the prospective Bidder. - 3.
+Failure to complete and submit the prequalification questionnaire by the designated deadline will be sufficient cause for DHHL to disqualify a prospective Bidder.